 - Attendance will be capped at lower numbers to maintain social distancing in our classrooms.

-- For the time being we choose to err on the side of caution, so, we are requiring that parents and instructors must wear masks that cover their mouths and noses while in attendance.
+- For the time being we choose to err on the side of caution, so, we are requiring that parents and instructors must wear surgical or N95/KN95 masks that cover their mouths and noses while in attendance.
 Cloth masks are not allowed unless they are worn over a surgical mask.
 The CDC is saying that if you are not vaccinated, they highly recommend wearing a mask.
 Since the babies cannot wear a mask, we believe we can better protect them by wearing our masks inside mask, we believe we can better protect them by wearing our masks inside.